 Besides the overwhelmingly positive feedback that students give me about the daily quizzes, I have also seen a significant positive effect on student grades.
 I have always been giving frequent short graded quizzes since I started teaching more than 30 years ago.
-But it was in the last six years that I intensified the use of this learning tool, when I gave them on a daily basis, plus ungraded quizzes too.
+But it was in the last ten years that I intensified the use of this learning tool, when I gave them on a daily basis, plus ungraded quizzes too.

-I dug up my gradebooks from when I started teaching at my current school (in 1996) and analyzed the average grades that students had earned in my Principles of Economics courses - both Macroeconomics and Microeconomics over the years.
+I dug up my gradebooks from when I started teaching at my current school (in 1996) and analyzed the average grades that students had earned in my Principles of

+Economics courses - both Macroeconomics and Microeconomics over the years.
 Besides the quizzes, I also give three long exams in each class - spread out over the semester, roughly 5-6 weeks apart.
-These exams tend to measure the students' long-term understanding (or retention if you will) of concepts.
-In the table below, I compare the average student grades in the period 1996-99 when the quizzes were frequent but not quite daily against the last six years (2012-17) when the quizzes became a daily exercise.
+These exams tend to measure the students' longterm understanding (or retention if you will) of concepts.
+In the table below, I compare the average student grades in the period 1996-99 when the quizzes were frequent but not quite daily against the last ten years (2008-17) when the quizzes became a daily exercise.

 Macroeconomics Microeconomics

-1996-99 2012-17 1996-99 2012-17
+1996-97 2008-17 1996-97 2008-17

-Number of 10 18 9 20
+Number of classes 10 18 9 17

-classes 10 10 9 20

-Average Grade 84.3 84.5 83.2 84.1
+Average Grade in Quizzes (%) 84.3 84.6 83.2 84.3

-in Quizzes (%) 04.5 04.3 65.2 04.1

-Average Grade 81.7 83.9 81.6 84.3
+Average Grade in Exams (%) 81.7 83.9 81.6 84.5

-in Exams (%) 01.7 05.9 61.0 04.3

-The data indicate that in the earlier period, when the quizzes were not quite daily, the students' performance in the long exams were not as good as in the quizzes.
-Average exam grade in exams was 2.6%-pts and 1.6%-pts below the average quiz grade in Macroeconomics and Microeconomics respectively.
-Both of these differences are statistically significant at the 10% level of significance.
-In the later period however, when the short quizzes became more frequent, the students' average performance in quizzes and in exams came close to parity.
+The data indicates that in the earlier period, when the quizzes were not quite daily, the students' performance in the long exams were not as good as in the quizzes.
+Average exam grade in exams was 2.5 %-pts and 1.6%-pts below the average quiz grade in Macroeconomics and Microeconomics respectively, In the later period however, when the short quizzes became more frequent, the students' average performance in quizzes and in exams came close to parity.
 This suggests that the daily quizzing helped solidify the students' understanding of the concepts, so that they can still recall and apply them even after the passage of several weeks.